Superconductivity induced by Ag intercalation in Dirac semimetal Bi$_2$Se$_3$: INTRODUCTION

-With all the extant experimental and theoretical data presented above, it is useful to obtain information on the evolution of structural and electronic properties of the alkali atoms intercalated in Bi$_2$Se$_3$.
-Here we use first-principles density functional theory (DFT) calculations combined with dynamical mean field theory to show the intercalation induced changes in electronic properties of Bi$_2$Se$_3$ with Ag and Au (for comparison) as the intercalants.
-Earlier experimental studies \cite{koski} show Ag intercalation with concentration greater than $50\%$ exhibit strong satellite marks associated with a host Bragg mark which is recognized in superlattice intercalate systems as a signature of an incommensurate charge density wave\cite{wilsonadvphys}.
-The positions suggest change in the natural periodicity of the Ag intercalated Bi$_2$Se$_3$.
+{\bf With all the experimental and theoretical data cited above, it is needed to obtain information on the evolution of structural and electronic properties of the alkali atoms intercalated in Bi$_2$Se$_3$.} It is relevant to mention here that the intercalated compounds are stable; even large intercalant concentrations do not cause disruptions to the host lattice \cite{koski}.
+The parent Bi$_2$Se$_3$, though can be argued as a weak coupling material, however some of the earlier experimental and theoretical studies support a strong correlation view\cite{craco}.
+Moreover defect induced Bi$_2$Se$_3$ also shows strong correlation due to the interacting pp$\sigma$ bond\cite{mahanti}.
+On the other hand, electron doped Cu$_x$Bi$_2$Se$_3$ shows an effective mass enhancement $m^*/m_e$=2.6\cite{sasaki} where $m_e$ is the free-electron mass.
+So for the bulk electronic states in intercalated Bi$_2$Se$_3$ strong coupling route is more appropriate in understanding the electronic and transport properties.
+Here we use first-principle density functional theory (DFT) calculations combined with dynamical mean field theory (DMFT) to show the intercalation induced changes in the electronic properties of Bi$_2$Se$_3$ with Ag and Au (Au is included for comparison) as intercalants.
+Here we have used $20\%$ intercalation for Ag throughout this work.
+Earlier experimental studies \cite{koski} show Ag intercalation, with concentration greater than $50\%$ exhibits strong satellite peaks associated with a host Bragg red peak which are recognized as a signature of an incommensurate charge density wave\cite{wilsonadvphys} in superlattice intercalate systems.
+The positions of the peaks suggest of a change in the natural periodicity of the Ag intercalated Bi$_2$Se$_3$.
 While Ag intercalation affects the periodicity of the material, experiments suggest that Au intercalation only results in crystal defects.
-Here we shall show how they affect the Dirac points and the transport properties of the parent material, that is, Bi$_2$Se$_3$.
+Here we shall show how they affect the Dirac points and the transport properties of the parent Bi$_2$Se$_3$.

+The rest of the paper is structured as follows.
+A brief description of the method, that is, DFT plus DMFT, alongwith the Hamiltonian are outlined in section II.
+The results and discussions appear in section III.
+Hence we conclude with a summary of our main results in section IV.